openstack/openstack-ansible/doc/source/index.rst

-.. os-ansible-deployment documentation master file, created by sphinx-quickstart on Mon Apr 13 20:42:26 2015.
+.. openstack-ansible documentation master file, created by sphinx-quickstart on Mon Apr 13 20:42:26 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to os-ansible-deployment's documentation!
+Welcome to openstack-ansible's documentation!
 =================================================